 Listed in this section are course offerings in biblical languages and biblical studies; education and ministry; history; practical theology; and theology and ethics.
-At the end of the course listings in this catalog, information is provided about intercultural study opportunities, supervised ministry courses, directed studies, and other educational opportunities.
+At the end of the course listings in this catalog, information is provided about intercultural study opportunities, directed studies, and other educational opportunities.
 The list of courses printed here is subject to change and is for general reference only.
-Updated course offerings are available for review on the student portal, http://selfservice.upsem.edu/selfservice/home.aspx.
-Actual course syllabi take precedence over catalog descriptions in all matters.
+Updated course offerings are available for review on the student portal, http:// selfservice.upsem.edu/selfservice/home.aspx.